alicehillier/life-for-lydia/README.md

     Solution: I removed a majority of the print statements and instead continued one long print statement across several lines.
 For clarity, I ensured that the lines were not excessively long and were well-structured.
 I regularly used '\n' as well as breaking the lines in the code so that is would be easy to read.

-5. Issue: The echoing of user input in the console made the appearance of the story confusing and difficult to read.

-    Solution: Having done some research online, I found that getpass was a suitable fix, as the user's input would not be printed to the console.
-I replaced all inputs with getpass, which greatly improved readability and produced a cleaner look.

-6. Issue: User feedback suggested that the instructions in the introduction weren't clear enough, as it was only mentioned that the number keys were needed.
-In fact, the user is required to type a valid number and then press the 'enter' key.

-    Solution: I updated the instructions paragraph in the introduction function, providing more clarity and a better user experience.

 ### **Unresolved Issues and Bugs**